JobaerChowdhury/flask-tutorial/README.md

 * Find out what functools.wraps does
 * Learn more about flask instance
 * Learn more about pytest - monkeypatch, dependency inject
+* Learn about instance folder
+* learn about Flask object
+* learn about g object
+* Learn about the request, response, cookies, session, flash etc.
+* Templates
+* File upload